microsoft/vscode-docs/docs/python/data-science-tutorial.md

 Now that you're familiar with the basics of performing machine learning within Visual Studio Code, here are some other Microsoft resources and tutorials to check out.

-- Learn more about working with [Jupyter Notebooks in VIsual Studio Code](https://youtu.be/FSdIoJdSnig) **(video)**.
+- Learn more about working with [Jupyter Notebooks in Visual Studio Code](https://youtu.be/FSdIoJdSnig) (video).
-- [Get started with Azure Machine Learning for VS Code](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-vscode-tools) to deploy and optimize your model using the power of Azure.
+- [Get started with Azure Machine Learning for VS Code](https://docs.microsoft.com/azure/machine-learning/service/how-to-vscode-tools) to deploy and optimize your model using the power of Azure.
-- Find additional data to explore on [Azure Open Data Sets](https://azure.microsoft.com/en-us/services/open-datasets/).
+- Find additional data to explore on [Azure Open Data Sets](https://azure.microsoft.com/services/open-datasets/).